Origin and History

 On August 15 1760, the regiment was present at the Battle of Liegnitz but was not engaged.
 Then from August to September, the regiment was at the Siege of Dresden.
 On September 17, it fought in the Combat of Hochgiersdorf.
 On November 3, the regiment took part in the Battle of Torgau where it was part of the vanguard.

-On July 21 1762, the regiment took part in the Battle of Burkersdorf where, along with Finck and Braun Fusiliers, it advanced up a slope enfiladed by Grenzers who were finally driven off.
-The same year, the regiment's inhaber became Peter III of Russia in a political gesture by Frederick in recognition of the miracle of the House of Brandenburg - effectively the death of Elizabeth Petrovna and the Russian realignment, under Peter III, with Prussian.
+In 1762, the regiment's inhaber became Peter III of Russia in a political gesture by Frederick in recognition of the miracle of the House of Brandenburg - effectively the death of Elizabeth Petrovna and the Russian realignment, under Peter III, with Prussia.
+On July 21, the regiment was present at the Battle of Burkersdorf where it formed part of Ramin's Brigade in Manteuffel's right wing which did not take part in the main attack.
 From August, the regiment took part in the siege and recapture of Schweidnitz.

 N.B.: During the war the grenadiers from the wing grenadier companies were put together with the grenadiers of Infantry Regiment 26 forming the Grenadier Batallion 13/26 (please refer to this article for the details of the service of the grenadiers during the war).